 - The Electoral Registration and Returning Officers

-- Inspection of the register will under supervision
+- Inspection of the register will be under supervision.

-- The person inspection can only make hand written notes
+- The person inspecting can only make hand written notes.

 - Information taken must not be used for direct marketing purposes and must be used in accordance with data protection legislation, unless it has been published in the open version of the register.

 - Anyone who fails to observe these conditions is committing a criminal offence and may be charged a penalty of £5,000.

 The open register contains the same information as the full register, but is not used for elections or referendums.
 It is updated and published every month and can be sold to any person, organisation or company for a wide range of purposes.
 It is used by businesses and charities for checking names and address details; users of the register include direct marketing firms and online directory firms.
 You can choose whether or not to have your personal details included in the open version of the register, however they will be included unless you ask for them to be removed.
 Removing your details from the open register will not affect your right to vote.

 The Council also collects and uses your data for the National Fraud Initiative (NFI).

 The ERO, RO and the Council are committed to keeping the personal data that it holds safe from loss, corruption or theft.
 It has a number of measures in place to do this including: